 There is also the dot-system I use in my 8-sided dice, but while that has proven excellent for dice, it isn't really practical for something that you might want to write with a pen.
 Also, the dot system is wide-open to forgery as it makes it very easy to just add extra dots to something already written to alter it!

 This is usually the issue with any symbol system I invent - my mind loves all kinds of clever symetry and constructive/additive symbol-generation, which is not actually a good thing at all in a writing system as it makes it far too easy to alter already-written text!
-Not to mention that symetry biting you when you encounter words - particularly short strings - up-side-down or viewed in a mirror and don't necessarily have any context to know that!
+Not to mention that symmetry biting you when you encounter words - particularly short strings - up-side-down or viewed in a mirror and don't necessarily have any context to know that!
 But I just can't seem to kick the habit!

 The ruler has 1/8ths 1/64ths and 1/512ths (10ths 100ths and 1000ths in octal, of course).
 I also engraved a 1/8th mini-ruler on the end, so it can be used as a tiny set-square in some situations, since the edge was there anyway, so I may as well use it for something!
 And a protractor at the other end for even more integrated usefulness! (more on that below).
 I am rather proud of packing so many useful features on to my ruler!